 Don’t try to make baked goods healthy.
 If you’re going to cook or bake, make the good stuff.
 The high fat, high sugar, rich, decadent, only-at-the-holidays stuff.
 And if you don’t want to do this, or have people on your list who simply wouldn’t appreciate it, then make them something else.
 There are plenty of healthy-yet-yummy ideas on this list.

 Make a variety of easy treats instead of one hard one.
 Making home-baked cinnamon rolls for everyone from your boss to your mailman might sound like a great idea, but unless you’re an experienced yeast-bread baker, it’s a gargantuan task.
 (No one tells you how hard it can be to get all those rolls the same size!)
-Instead, make half a dozen or so easy homemade holiday gifts.
-People will appreciate a plate of homemade cookies, bars, and candy just as much as they would a pan of cinnamon rolls.
+Instead, make half a dozen or so easy homemade holiday gifts: shortbread, brownies, fudge, etc. People will appreciate a plate of homemade cookies, bars, and candy that aren't nearly as hard to make (for many of us) as yeast rolls.

 Plan ahead--not only the items you’re going to make, but the gift containers, too.
 If you know what you’re going to make, you can get the right containers.
 Decorative tins make a very nice package, and they start becoming available just about everywhere this time of year.
 Do you need to add any recipes or instructions?
 Consider how you’re going to do that--type of paper, font, design, etc. This can be one of the funnest parts of DIY gift-giving!

-Here are a some items you might want to have on hand:
+Here are a some items you might want on hand: